BIGBEASTISHANK/Initial-Websites/README.md

 # First React Website

 My first REACT website.
 It was created in year 2021.
-The repo has been change thats the reason old commits are lost. :(
+The repo has been change thats the reason old commits are lost :(

 # Run
 1. Install modules: `yarn`